 Robert Baer lives in Colorado

 Robert Baer is a former spy who wrote Sleeping with the Devil and See No Evil, which was the basis for the movie Syriana.
+In an interview in The Browser, he names five interesting books that illuminate the spy trade:

 What made you join the CIA?